OpenSVBRDF/OpenSVBRDF.github.io/index.md

 OpenSVBRDF is the first large-scale database of measured spatially-varying anisotropic reflectance, consisting of 1,000+ high-quality near-planar SVBRDFs, spanning 9 material categories such as wood, fabric and metal.
 To build this database, we develop a novel integrated system for robust, high-quality and -efficiency reflectance acquisition and reconstruction.
 Each sample is captured in 15 minutes, and represented as a set of high-resolution texture maps that correspond to spatially-varying BRDF parameters and local frames.

-For more technical details, please refer to our <a href="https://svbrdf.github.io/publications/OpenSVBRDF/project.html/">journal-track paper</a > accepted to ACM SIGGRAPH Asia.
+For more technical details, please refer to our <a href="https://svbrdf.github.io/publications/OpenSVBRDF/project.html/">journal-track paper</a > accepted to ACM SIGGRAPH Asia 2023 (ACM TOG).

 ## Download

 We provide three components of data and the source code in the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a>.
 You can download different contents based on your research needs.

-Due to government regulations, the website may experience occasional unavailability.
-In such cases, please feel free to <a href="mailto:xiaohema1998@gmail.com?subject=Restricted%20Access%20to%20OpenSVBRDF&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%20%0D%0ALast%20name%3A%20%0D%0AYour%20institution%3A%20%0D%0AYour%20region%3A%20%0D%0AHave%20you%20registered%20before%3F%20%28y%2Fn%29%20">contact us</a> for assistance.
+<span class="red-bold-text">Due to government regulations, the database website may become unavailable from time to time.</span> In that case, please <a href="mailto:xiaohema1998@gmail.com?subject=Restricted%20Access%20to%20OpenSVBRDF&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%20%0D%0ALast%20name%3A%20%0D%0AYour%20institution%3A%20%0D%0AYour%20region%3A%20%0D%0AHave%20you%20registered%20before%3F%20%28y%2Fn%29%20">contact us via email</a>, so that we can point you to alternative ways to download OpenSVBRDF.

 #### 1. Texture maps (50GB)
 We store 6 texture maps for each sample in the database, which include GGX parameters (diffuse albedo, specular albedo, anisotropic roughness, normal and tangent), as well as transparency.
 All texture maps have a spatial resolution of 1,024×1,024.
 The total size is 50GB (each sample is 50MB).